 Simple English definitions for legal terms

-Read a random definition: Secretary of Energy
+Read a random definition: good-soldier defense

 A parol arrest is when a judge or magistrate orders someone to be arrested right away, without a written complaint.
 This can happen if someone causes trouble in court.
 It's different from a regular arrest, which usually requires a warrant or probable cause that a person committed a crime.